pedrocostadev/best-bets/README.md

 # BestBets App

-BestBets App uses NextJS to give you an ultra fast app.
+BestBets App uses NextJS to give you an ultra fast PWA.

 It uses data from [RapidApi](https://rapidapi.com/).